EskimoDev/eskui/README.md

 ```

 ### 2. List Selection
-Show a list of items and get the selected one:
+Show a list of items for the user to choose from:
 ```lua
 local items = {
     {label = 'Item 1', price = 100},